 Many of WiC’s readers will be familiar with kungpao chicken, a staple offering in Chinatown restaurants around the world.
-The dish is made with chicken breast (cut into cubes), crunchy peanuts and dried chili peppers.
+The dish is made with chicken breast (cut into cubes), crunchy peanuts and dried chilli peppers.
 Then it is cooked in sweet bean paste, soy sauce and sugar.

 Why is it famous?